 - a few slices of rare filet mignon

-- served with mash potatoes and brown gravy
+- served with mashed potatoes and brown gravy

 - a glass of pinot noir